tinkershack/fluffy/README.md

    sense to have separate implementations for each of it to fully utilize the exclusive features which aren't available across all platforms.
-If the features aren't very diverse, then it's only a matter of porting; though it may be painful it's less painful than an all-in-one model.
+If the features aren't very diverse, then it's only a matter of porting; though it may be painful it's relatively less painful than an all-in-one model.
 Besides, a platform specific library helps keep the code base clean and lean.
 It's simpler.
-If you are thinking POSIX, you haven't yet realized why many of the popular operating systems aren't POSIX/SUS compliant.
+If you are thinking POSIX, please think again why many of the popular operating systems aren't POSIX/SUS compliant.

  - Reports events faithfully.
-   The are (very)popular libraries/tools built that do an half arsed job at reporting the events - wrong event path, erroneous event handling, erroneous event reporting, oblivious to filesystem structure/hierarchy changes(dir moves especially), can't add watches on the fly without re-executing(reinitiating) the program(library), foul coding practices, poor implementation.
+   The are (very)popular libraries/tools built that do an half arsed job at reporting the events - wrong event path, erroneous event handling, erroneous event reporting, oblivious to filesystem structure/hierarchy changes(dir moves especially), can't add watches on the fly without re-executing(reinitiating) the program(library).
    After considering various aspects of the process, building from scratch seemed better than fixing the broken ones.